Shreepati Arcade

 Shreepati Arcade is a residential skyscraper which was completed in 2002.
-It is located at Nana Chowk, Mumbai, India.
-Just off Grant Road bridge in the heart of the city of Mumbai.
+It is located at Nana Chowk, Mumbai, Maharashtra, India, just off Grant Road bridge in the heart of the city of Mumbai.

-The building is 153 meters (500 ft) tall and contains 45 floors.
+The building is 154 meters (500 ft) tall and contains 45 floors.
 There are six Swiss Schindler's lifts, high speed elevators of up to 4 metres per second, which take only 35 seconds to go from Ground to 45th floor.
 The Fire fighting safety systems within the building are totally automated.
 It has a sprinkler system, the main and kitchen doors are two hour fire rated and current flows through insulated wires in a 'bus bar' system.
-The structure is earthquake resistant.
+The skyscraper is earthquake resistant.

 The club house of the Shreepati Arcade is equipped with a swimming pool, gymnasium, steam, sauna & jacuzzi.
 This building has a residence restriction that all residents must be vegetarian.
 This kind of practice is not considered unusual in India.